-You’re simply not going to get that level of accuracy with a basic $500-$1,000 launch monitor.
+You’re simply not going to get that level of accuracy with a basic $500-$1,000 launch monitor, like the OptiShot or Garmin R10 for instance.
 And, the same applies for a golf simulator using a cheap launch monitor (so, a golf simulator with a cost of around $2,000).

 You’ll be missing crucial measurements, meaning you’re not learning, you’re just playing; might as well bust out the PS5 instead and save yourself a few bucks.